 Sogou estimated the risk-free rate based on the market yields of U.S. Treasury securities with an estimated country-risk differential as of the valuation date.
 An exercise multiple was estimated as the ratio of the fair value of the Sogou ordinary shares over the exercise price as of the time the Sogou share option is exercised, based on consideration of research studies regarding exercise patterns based on historical statistical data.
 In Sogou's valuation analysis, a multiple of two was applied for employees and a multiple of three was applied for management.
-Sogou estimated the forfeiture rate to be 1% for the Sogou share options granted to Sogou management as of the valuation date and 12% for the Sogou share options granted to Sogou employees as of the valuation date.
-The life of the Sogou share options is the contract life of the option.
-Based on the option agreement, the contract life of the Sogou share options is 10 years.
+Sogou estimated the forfeiture rate to be 1% for the Sogou share options granted to Sogou management and 12% for the Sogou share options granted to Sogou employees.
 As there is no trading market for Sogou's ordinary shares, the expected volatility at the valuation date was estimated based on the historical volatility of comparable companies for the period before the grant date with length commensurate with the expected term of the Sogou share options.
 Sogou has no history or expectation of paying dividends on its ordinary shares.
 Accordingly, the dividend yield was estimated to be 0%.